 We can rejoice, too, when we run into problems and trials, for we know that they are good for us—they help us learn to be patient.
 And patience develops strength of character in us and helps us trust God more each time we use it until finally our hope and faith are strong and steady. – Romans 5:3-5

-I’m so excited to get back to writing and sharing this journey with you.
+I’m happy to get back to writing and sharing my not-so-boring life with you.